Medically reviewed by Dr. Barakath Badusha Bin Abdul Kareem, Consultant Cardiologist

 Diagnostic Tests for Detecting Hypertension

-A simple blood pressure reading is the first step, but doctors may recommend more tests—such as blood work, urine tests, or ECGs—to see if your organs are already affected.
-Regular check-ups at trusted facilities like Northern Heart Hospital can catch problems before they escalate.
+A simple blood pressure reading is the first step, but doctors may recommend more tests to see if your organs are already affected.
+Regular check-ups at trusted facilities like Northern Heart Hospital Penang can catch problems before they escalate.
+These diagnostic protocols include:

 Practical Lifestyle Changes to Manage Blood Pressure